SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 ![last_step](/last_step.jpg)

-To implement this in code it's actually super simple.
+To implement this in code it's super simple.
-All that is needed is to add the alpha and beta variables inside the minimax algorithm and simply check if beta is less or equal to alpha.
+All that is needed is to add the alpha and beta variables inside the minimax algorithm and simply check if the beta is less or equal to the alpha.

 Here is the updated code: